We Should All Be Feminists (2013) - Chimamanda Ngozi Adichie

 with Vincent Elbaz, Marie-Sophie Ferdane, Pierre Bénézit, e.a.

-In 2010, French director Eléonore Pourriat released a short film called Majorité Opprimée, about a man living in a female dominated world, who is not taken seriously when he is assaulted by a group of women.
+In 2010, French director Eléonore Pourriat released a short film called Majorité Opprimée, about a man living in a female dominated world, whose complaints are not taken seriously when he is assaulted by a group of women.
 In her first major feature film, Pourriat takes this premise even further and shows her audience what she thinks would happen if the power relations were switched around.
 What would the world look like if the men were treated as the weaker sex and women were in charge?
 The playful movie is an easy watch, yet enlightening at the same time, as our society’s numerous gender rules are ridiculed by being displayed on the opposite sex.
 The movie even succeeds in showing how much more beautifully confident women could be if we just gave them the power to do so.

 Good Night Stories For Rebel Girls (2016) - Elena Favilli & Francesca Cavallo